-Display advertising has become over the past few years more popular than ever.
+Over the past few years, display advertising has become more popular than ever.
 As you can see from the following graph, there’s a huge increase in spendings when it comes to display ads.
 Search ads are still popular but they are no longer as trendy as visual advertisements.

 As a consequence, you have all the reason in the world to start your own campaign but once again, you are presented with some choices:

 When it comes to displaying advertising design, the first choice should be on the type of the banner.
-On one hand, you have the static, basic banner and on the other hand, the animated banner.
+On one hand, you can design a static, basic banner and on the other hand, you can make an animated banner.

 This post is about animates ones and all essential things useful to create awesome animations without using any code.